The Many Names of The Virgin Mary

 This is part 2 of the Virgin Mary Trilogy, what started as a recount of a random experience about my discovery of a broken statue of the Virgin Mary Mother of Grace in my first post ‘Mary, Mother of Grace’ (linked below) – I realized there was more to explore – and to share.

-The Mother of Jesus is special to me, and to many of the Christian religion.
+The Mother of Jesus is special to many of the Christian religion.
 So it is no coincidence that even by today’s standards – Mary (Maria) is still a very common name… as a matter of fact, my middle name is Maria.

-The Virgin Mary has so many names and titles for a minute that could get confusing.
-I am not a theologian, just an ordinary layperson with a strong spiritual base wanting to learn more about this particular issue… plus I am a firm believer in the words: Seek and Ye Shall Find.
+The Virgin Mary has so many names and titles and for a minute that could get confusing.
+I am not a theologian, just an ordinary layperson with a strong spiritual base wanting … and to be clear, I am not a religious person by any standard… only someone eager learn more about this particular issue… plus I am a firm believer in the words: Seek and Ye Shall Find.

 For example the story of how Lady of Altagracia has become the unofficial patron of the Dominican Republic.
-Very special to me – as this is part of my culture.
+Which is part of my culture and I am eager to learn more about this.

 History of the Day of the Lady of Altagracia: